Table of Contents

 Tip: Use Maintenance before playing Professor Oak, preserving cards like Item Finder & Energy Retrieval for later in the game.

-4x Scyther
+4x Bulbasaur

 1x Chansey